Electron7-7/ulysses/README.md

 ## General
 - **newhup:** a script designed to make using `nohup` cleaner, simpler, and prettier
 - **spoofme** a quick and simple way to randomize the last four characters of any network interface's MAC address
+- **whatsmymac** quickly see the current MAC address of a specific network interface